Why am I receiving multiple bills for my surgery?

 What does non-contracted/non-participating mean?

 Non-contracted/non-participating are terms used by insurance companies to identify providers who do not have a signed contract with them.
-Currently the physicians at the Arizona Center for Hand Surgery are not contracted providers with all commercial plans.
+Currently the physicians at the Arizona Center for Hand to Shoulder Surgery are not contracted providers with many commercial plans.
 This means that any services you receive from one of our physicians will apply to your out-of-network benefits if we are not contracted with your insurance company.
 For more information on your out-of-network benefits, please contact the member services department for your specific insurance company and request more details about your particular plan.

 My insurance has denied or underpaid my claims.
 How can I get them to reconsider their decision?